redcpp/algorand-ipfs-js/README.md

 SK=128,19,150,...,68,112,254
 ```

-The values from the `.env` file will be read by `App.py` to set the configuration object.
+The values from the `.env` file are read by `App.py` to set the configuration object that allows us to establish a connection to the Algorand blockchain.

 ```js
 const ALGOD_CONFIG = {